osvita-io/web-remarks/README.md

 [Department of Computer Science at the University of Copenhagen (DIKU)](https://di.ku.dk/).

-## Quantitative vs. Qualitative Evaluation
+## Substantiating Quantitative Evaluations with Qualitative Remarks

 A quantitative evaluation of student performance (e.g., a grade) is shallow without substantiating evidence.